 The Unmissable Florence Sunset

 6. Later in the afternoon, grab a gelato (as mandatory as the espresso coffee) and start your walk towards Piazzale Michelangelo and be ready to see the sun setting on Florence.
 It is a wonderful experience.
 The way to the top could be tiring but absolutely not impossible if you take it easy (you can choose to climb up taking the stairs or the road).
 If it is summer, take with you some mosquito spray as the mosquitoes are quite hungry there 😉

 If you take the steps, you will have the luck to see one of the Feline colonies I talked about (going up the stairs you will find it on your right).
 We spotted a black cat <3 Once on the top, you can sit on the steps or you can go down to the terrace.
 There is also a cafè which I did not visit but looked nice.
-What we did was grab a couple of beers (we paid 8 euros for 2 beers BUT you can get a couple at a supermarket to save some money) and sit at the steps.
-It was beautiful: there was a musician performing and as the sun was setting and people were enjoying and finally they clapped hands (I know, typical 😀 And I am Italian so… :D).
+What we did was grab a couple of beers (we paid 8 euros for 2 beers BUT you can get a couple at a supermarket to save some money) and sit on the steps.
+It was beautiful, there was a musician performing and as the sun was setting and people were enjoying and finally they clapped hands (I know, typical 😀 And I am Italian so… :D).

 7. For dinner use your TheFork app to find a restaurant around you or just walk back towards the city center.
 There are many osteria and restaurants that serve Florentine food for reasonable prices.
 If you are a meat lover do not miss their “Fiorentina” steak with a good glass of wine :).
 In the evening we found musicians on the Ponte Vecchio playing live music: very nice 🙂